graphql-aspnet/graphql-aspnet.github.io/docs/reference/schema-configuration.md

 | ------------- | ----------------- |
 | `true`        | `true`, `false`   |

-When true those graph entities (controllers, types, enums etc.) that are declared in the entry assembly for the application are automatically registered to the schema.
+When true, those graph entities (controllers, types, enums etc.) that are declared in the entry assembly for the application are automatically registered to the schema.
+Typically this is your API project where `Startup.cs` is declared.

 ## Authorization Options